gruppjo/sae-webdev/lesson1.md

 2. You're done when you see this in your browser:
 <img width="400" alt="screen shot 2016-08-08 at 18 34 29" src="https://cloud.githubusercontent.com/assets/1370779/17488373/694a3f7e-5d99-11e6-993e-97c37787fea7.png">
 3. Change the **'Allo, 'Allo!** text to your name. e.g. **Jonathan**
+	- hint: **index.html**
+	- we'll discuss the project file structure in a minute

 ---